 People love music, not headphones.
-Headphones are just tools that let us listen to the music we love.
+Headphones are just tools that let us listen to music.
 Some put emphasis on different aspects of sound that we might enjoy and others leave it as is, it depends on how you like to enjoy music.
 But headphones aren’t just for listening to your favorite songs on the way to work, plenty of people use them for creating sounds as well.
-Whether you’re a sound engineer mixing in the studio or a DJ mixing live, you require a pair of cans with a very particular set of functions.
+Whether you’re a professional sound engineer mixing down a score in the studio or a musician creating original tracks from your bedroom, you’re going to need a pair of headphones that let you hear what your music sounds like with little embellishment.
+That way you can tweak the sound to your liking without worrying too much about blowing out someones speakers the second they press play.

-For the studio, you might want a comfortable pair of reference headphones that you can use for all-day listening sessions.
-If you’re a DJ you have a different set of requirements for your headphones.
-They need to be tough but flexible so you can carry them from place to place, and you also might prefer closed-back headphones that get loud enough to hear during a live show.
-We picked a few solid pairs of headphones to get you started on your journey, or to continue onwards.
+For the studio you might want a comfortable pair of reference headphones that you can use for all-day listening sessions.
+Or maybe you want a pair of headphones that can pull double-duty, letting you use them in or outside the studio.
+Whatever your preference, we picked a few solid pairs of options to get you started on your journey, or to continue onwards to the next level.

 Sennheiser HD 800